-Dinosaurs are coming to Downtown!
-On April 4, Fossil Giants: Dinosaurs & Mammals will make its Louisiana debut at the Lafayette Science Museum with towering fossils, dazzling minerals, and prehistoric bones.
+Dinosaurs are Downtown!
+On April 4, Fossil Giants: Dinosaurs & Mammals made its Louisiana debut at the Lafayette Science Museum with towering fossils, dazzling minerals, and prehistoric bones.

 Unfolding over the course of three years, the exhibit will show how dinosaurs, and eventually mammals, evolved over the course of millions of years.
 As you and your family wander among dynamically-posed fossil casts, you’ll get up close and personal with the prehistoric beasts that roamed the Earth long before we did.